Home » Europe » Split in October: Ancient Streets & Adriatic Calm

 About Us

-Hi, we are Erin & Mark —an RN and Engineer with full-time Monday-to-Friday life and a love for travel, biking, and hiking.
+Hi, we are Erin & Mark —an RN and an Engineer with full-time Monday-to-Friday life and a love for travel, biking, and hiking.
 This isn’t a “quit your job to travel” space; it’s about how we make adventure work alongside everyday routines.
 You’ll find stories of our two-wheeled explorations, local and international hikes, and a few solo adventures too.

 Subscribe to our blog